 - Student may display repetitive body movements, such as rocking back and forth, flapping their hands or less prominent movements e.g. cracking knuckles, chewing on pencils or pens, perseveration on thoughts or topics, which can be distracting in class. - Students may find adapting to new routines or changing circumstances challenging.
-The non-routine nature of work life can often be difficult. - Orientation to new locations and systems, can be challenging, particularly during early stages of transition.
+The non-routine nature of college life can often be difficult. - •Orientation to college locations and systems, can be challenging, particularly in their first year.